BlueBrain/sonata-extension/source/recipe.rst

    =============================== =========== ===
    Property                        Requirement Description
    =============================== =========== ===
-   ``excitatory_synapse_distance`` Optional    The minimum distance from the soma for a synapse of post-synaptic excitatory cells.
+   ``excitatory_synapse_distance`` Optional    The minimum distance from the soma for a synapse of post-synaptic excitatory cells in µm.
 Defaults to 5µm.
-   ``inhibitory_synapse_distance`` Optional    The minimum distance from the soma for a synapse of post-synaptic inhibitory cells.
+   ``inhibitory_synapse_distance`` Optional    The minimum distance from the soma for a synapse of post-synaptic inhibitory cells in µm.
 Defaults to 25µm.
    =============================== =========== ===

 ``bouton_interval``